gethyas/images.gethyas.com/content/docs/reference/partials/picture.md

   noindex: false # false (default) or true
 ---

-This reference guide describes the [picture](/docs/guides/partials/picture/) partial arguments.
+This reference guide describes the [picture partial](/docs/guides/partials/picture/) arguments.

 ## Arguments

-The `src` and `page` arguments are required.
+The `src` and `page` arguments are required; others are optional.

 ### alt
 (`string`) The `img` element's `alt` attribute.